The Collected Stories of Eudora Welty

-The Collected Stories of Eudora Welty is a collection of short stories by American penner Eudora Welty, first published by Houghton Mifflin in 1980.
+The Collected Stories of Eudora Welty is a collection of short stories by American writer Eudora Welty, first published by Houghton Mifflin in 1980.
 Its first paperback edition (Harvest Books) won the 1983 National Book Award for Paperback Fiction.

 Collected Stories demonstrates the author's ability to write from the point of view of diverse characters ranging from Aaron Burr to a deaf black servant boy, a traveling salesman, eccentric Southern matrons, and countless others.
 The volume includes a May, 1980 preface by the author.

 Barnes & Noble issued a Modern Classics edition in 2001.

 Stories

-The collection contains all of Welty’s previously collected short fiction, as well as two previously uncollected works.
+The collection contains all of Welty's previously collected short fiction, as well as two previously uncollected works.